nicolasollier/les-petits-bots-movies/README.md

 # Les Petits Bots Technical Test

 This project was made to create a movie app fetching items from the Les Petits Bots's API.
-You can update it by editing the forms as it send a PUT request to change the movie datas.
+You can update it by editing the forms as it sends a PUT request to change the movie datas.

 Errors are handled by inputs.
 Movie Name can't be blank and contains over 256 characters.
 Same as description that can't be blank or contains more than 2000 characters.